trucule/ETDucky.ProcDelta/README.md

 Three tabs:

-- **Record** — pick a process name (e.g. `acrobat.exe`), describe
+- **Record** - pick a process name (e.g. `acrobat.exe`), describe
   what you're about to do, click Start, perform the action on a working machine, click Stop.
 Save the resulting `.baseline.json` file.
-- **Compare** — on the broken machine, load the baseline, perform the same action, click Run Diff.
+- **Compare** - on the broken machine, load the baseline, perform the same action, click Run Diff.
 The report panel lists every registry / file / network access that disagreed between the baseline and this run, ranked by severity, with the live state of the affected resource alongside it.
-- **Help** — built-in workflow and limitations primer.
+- **Help** - built-in workflow and limitations primer.

-The diagnosis is deterministic: same inputs, same output.
-The diff engine is a small set of classification rules over (Kind, Target, Operation, Result) tuples — no AI inference, no heuristics that change between runs.
+The diagnosis is deterministic.
+The diff engine is a small set of classification rules over (Kind, Target, Operation, Result) tuples.
+There is no AI inference or heuristics that change between runs.

 ## Why this exists